canibanoglu/tango_with_django_book/chapters/forms.rst

 Creating an Add Pages View, Template and URL mapping ....................................................
 Now that you've successfully included a form to add new categories, the next logical step is to create a form that allows users to add pages.
-To do this repeat the same workflow above for Pages i..e create a new view (and URL mapping), along with a new template.
+To do this repeat the same workflow above for Pages i..e create a new view (and URL mapping), a new template, the URL mapping and then a link from the category page.
 To get you started, here's the view logic for you

 .. code-block:: python